AlisterBaroi/terraform-vpn-server/README.md

 2. ***Install Google Cloud SDK:*** Required for authentication and interacting with GCP services.
 Follow installation instructions from [Google Cloud](https://cloud.google.com/sdk/docs/install-sdk).

+You'll also need appropriate permissions and credentials to manage resources within your GCP project, preferably using a ``IAM Service Account`` with realavant privileges.

 Now the setup:
 - Set the GCP project values in the ``provider.tf`` file, according to the project details from your GCP console.

-- Get or create the credential file (json key) for a Service Account with the required roles, download, and paste it to this folder, renaming it as ``cred.json``.
+- Get or create the credential file (json key) for an ``IAM Service Account`` with the required roles, download, and paste it to this folder, renaming it as ``cred.json``.

 - Initialize the project, as follows:
     ```